Large Language Models provide support for the parallelogram theory of analogy: General Discussion

-{\bf Parallelogram alignment and lower frequency responses explains LLMs' advantage in perceived quality.} Compared to humans, LLMs show closer alignment with the parallelogram model’s predictions, and this alignment reliably predicts higher human quality ratings.
-In contrast, local similarity measures—such as semantic similarity between $C$ and $D$—do not explain LLMs’ advantage and, if anything, predict worse ratings.
+Compared to humans, LLMs show closer alignment with the parallelogram model's predictions, and this alignment reliably predicts higher human quality ratings.
+In contrast, local similarity measures such as semantic similarity between $C$ and $D$ do not explain LLMs' advantage and, if anything, predict worse ratings.
 While \citet{peterson2020parallelograms} suggested that the parallelogram model may simply fail to capture human-like analogies, our findings suggest an alternative interpretation: people may tend to fail to \textit{produce} strong relational analogies, but they nonetheless \textit{prefer} analogies well captured by parallelograms.

+One possible interpretation is that LLMs outperform humans because they internally represent analogical relations more geometrically.
+We found little evidence for this account.
+The LLMs' own internal representations predict human judgments substantially less well than the parallelogram models' predictions generated in an external embedding space optimized to represent lexical semantics.
+This suggests that the model that best characterizes analogies need not reflect the process by which those analogies are generated.

-At the same time, we also observe a robust effect of lexical accessibility on relation ratings.
+We also observe a robust effect of lexical accessibility on relation ratings.
 LLM completions tend to be lower-frequency than human completions, and people tended to assign lower-frequency completions higher ratings.
-Crucially, however, the effect of parallelogram alignment remains stable after controlling for accessibility, suggesting that LLM responses are rated better not only because they use less common or more “clever-sounding” words, but also because they better satisfy a relational constraint captured by the parallelogram model.
+Crucially, however, the effect of parallelogram alignment remains stable after controlling for accessibility, suggesting that LLM responses are rated better not only because they use less common or more ``clever-sounding'' words, but also because they better satisfy a relational constraint captured by the parallelogram model.
+Finetuning GloVe to be more parallelogram-aligned provides the strongest evidence that the underlying judgments track relational geometry per se, not GloVe specifically.
+Together, these findings suggest that the parallelogram model may characterize the structure of good analogies, without implying that either humans or LLMs explicitly encode analogies as parallelograms.